brycewray/astro-site-legacy/src/pages/posts/2022/03/gems-in-rough-16.md

 </YellowBox>

 <YellowBox>
 **Update, 2022-04-26**: As a result of my [migrating this site from one repository to another](/posts/2022/04/winds-change/) a few days ago, I've learned of another, considerably more troublesome aspect of that linkage with GitHub Discussions.
 While you're **supposed** to be able to transfer those Discussions from one public repo to another, I haven't yet gotten it to work, thus blocking me from showing previously posted comments on the site.
-Moreover, it's a [known issue](https://github.com/github/feedback/discussions/3381) about which GitHub is, to my increasing frustration, seemingly oblivious.
+Moreover, it's a [known issue](https://github.com/github/feedback/discussions/3381) to which GitHub is, to my increasing frustration, seemingly oblivious.
 </YellowBox>

 ## Another shameless plug